About Us

 This graphic depicts each of the entities as part of the decentralized, interconnected network that is the Federal statistical system.

-Office of the Chief Statistician of the United States
+Office of Management and Budget and the U.S. Chief Statistician

-The Chief Statistician of the United States (CSOTUS) leads and coordinates the decentralized U.S. Federal statistical system, along with the ICSP.
-CSOTUS is assisted by a staff of senior statisticians.
-The Office of the Chief Statistician of the United States and leaders of the statistical system are working together to provide strategic vision and robust implementation in support of the U.S. Federal statistical system's critical longstanding — and expanding — role for supporting evidence-based decision-making.
-The responsibilities of the CSOTUS, derived from statutes — including the Paperwork Reduction Act of 1995 (PRA) and the Foundations for Evidence-Based Policymaking Act of 2018 (Evidence Act) — include:
+The Office of Management and Budget (OMB), via the U.S. Chief Statistician, leads and coordinates the decentralized U.S. Federal statistical system, along with the ICSP.
+The U.S. Chief Statistician is assisted by a staff of senior statisticians.
+The U.S. Chief Statistician and leaders of the statistical system are working together to provide strategic vision and robust implementation in support of the U.S. Federal statistical system's critical longstanding — and expanding — role for supporting evidence-based decision-making.
+The responsibilities of the U.S. Chief Statistician, derived from statutes — including the Paperwork Reduction Act of 1995 (PRA) and the Foundations for Evidence-Based Policymaking Act of 2018 (Evidence Act) — include:

 - Coordinating the activities of the U.S. Federal statistical system to ensure the efficiency and effectiveness of the system and the integrity, objectivity, impartiality, utility, and confidentiality of information collected for statistical purposes